ysyk2021/the-lifelong-learner-s-playbook-strategies-for-personal-and-professional-development/src/chapter-7-1.md

-Chapter 6: Navigating Learning Challenges: Understanding the Role of Learning Challenges
+Understanding the Role of Learning Challenges
 ========================================================================================

 Learning challenges are an inevitable part of the lifelong learning process.
 They can range from minor obstacles, such as time constraints or lack of motivation, to more significant challenges, such as difficulty grasping complex concepts or fear of failure.